 If you choose to enable mobile optimizations, certain adjustments will be made automatically to optimize your email's appearance when viewed on a mobile device.

-Columns, for example, automatically stack column content for mobile viewing.
-If you would like your columns to be preserved, disable optimizations in the Mobile section of your template's Styles tab.
+If you would prefer your email not be optimized for mobile devices, disable optimizations in the mobile section of your template's Styles tab.

-There are a number of other settings that allow you to make adjustments specifically for mobile viewing.
+There are a number of other settings that allow you to make adjustments specifically for mobile viewing, including:

 Hide on Mobile or Desktop